-BLS accepts only as many research projects for onsite access as resources (space, facilities, staff time, etc.) can accommodate.
-Depending on the demand for restricted data access and/or resource availability, BLS may institute a queue (activation of new projects occurs as current projects are completed) or a waiting list (activation of new projects on hold until further notice) for approved access to certain datasets.
+BLS can support only as many research projects at one time as resources (space, facilities, staff time, etc.) can accommodate.
+Depending on the demand for restricted data access, BLS may institute a waitlist placing new projects on hold until resources become available.

 SIC to NAICs Conversion